korcsmarosgroup/ViralLink/scripts/6_functional_analysis/readme.md

 # 1. network_functional_analysis.R

 Functional overrepresentation analysis of causal networks: upstream signalling proteins (binding proteins-TFs inclusive), and differentially expressed genes (DEGs) seperately.
-Uses Reactome and Gene ontology BP.
+Uses Reactome and Gene Ontology BP.

 >NB.
 >* GO analyses carried out using uniprot IDs, but for the Reactome analysis it is necessary to convert to ENTREZ IDs